 Hi!

-I am a space physicist and a specialist in statistical data assimilation.
-My research focuses on physics-based modelling and forecasting of the thermosphere-ionosphere system to improve space weather predictions.
-I combine fundamental physics with advanced computational tools, such as Python, Fortran, machine learning and supercomputing, to transform complex datasets into actionable insights for real-world challenges.
+I am a space physicist specialising in statistical data assimilation.
+I am motivated by the challenge of understanding and predicting the intricate dynamics of the Earth’s upper atmosphere in response to space weather.
+For my PhD, I focused on physics-based modelling and forecasting of the thermosphere-ionosphere system in order to improve space weather predictions.
+I combine fundamental physics with advanced computational modelling and machine learning, as well as supercomputing, to transform complex datasets into actionable insights for real-world challenges.
+I am committed to open science and creating robust, FAIR-compliant data products and software tools that empower the global scientific community to explore these critical geophysical systems.

 Research Interests